Big Scary

-Big Scary is an Australian musical duo formed in Melbourne in 2006, by Tom Iansek and Joanna Syme.
+Big Scary are an Australian musical duo formed in Melbourne in 2006, by Tom Iansek and Joanna Syme.
 The pair have released several EPs and five studio albums.

 Their 2013 album Not Art was nominated for the Australian Album of the Year at the J Awards of 2012, Best Independent Album at the AIR Awards of 2013 and also for Best Independent Release at the ARIA Music Awards of 2013.
 Not Art won the 2014 Australian Music Prize, winning the band $30 000.

 In 2010 Iansek formed a side project, #1 Dads.

 Big Scary's 2016 single "The Opposite of Us" was certified gold in Australia in 2020.

 History

 2006–2010: Formation and early EPs

 Big Scary formed in 2006 as a modern folk band with simple shakers and acoustic guitar after the two met through a recommendation of mutual friends.
 Joanna Syme recalls "Tom was looking to put together a band and needed a drummer.
 He ended up on my doorstep with a guitar".
 The duo played casually together in between day jobs until 2008 when Iansek completed a program in audio engineering.
 Syme said "All of a sudden he was paying a lot more attention to production, and the direction of the band changed."

 In late 2008, the band headed into the studio for the first time, recording six live tracks in a single day.
 In October 2008, they duo uploaded "The Apple Song" onto Triple J Unearthed and officially released in December 2008, alongside a self-titled debut EP.

 In March 2009, "This Weight" was released followed in July 2009 with their 4-track EP The Mini EP and single "Hey Somebody" and EP At the Mercy of Elements in January 2010.

 In 2010, the duo recorded and released limited-edition EPs named and inspired by each seasonal turn.
 Upon completing the task in December 2010, the four EPs were compiled into the compilation, The Big Scary Four Seasons.

 Beat Magazine said "Four Seasons proves to be the defining turning point for Big Scary, for they are no longer the next best thing in Australian music, they are the best thing" while the AU Review hailed "the versatility and obscene talent of the players."
 At the J Awards of 2010, they were nominated for Unearthed Artist of the Year.
 The song "Autumn", was placed in a high-profile AT&T advert in the USA and released as a single in January 2011.